MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 # Different ways to run Q# programs

 Azure Quantum offers different development options for writing and running quantum programs.
-Each environment uses the Quantum Development Kit (QDK), a set of open-source tools that includes the Q# programming language.
-For more information, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).
+Each environment uses the [Quantum Development Kit (QDK)[(xref:microsoft.quantum.install-qdk.overview)], a set of open-source tools that includes the Q# programming language.
+For more information, see [Introduction to Q#](xref:microsoft.quantum.qsharp-overview).

 In this article, you learn the differences between each option and how to choose the right one for your needs.